 - Our commitment to limit impacts to the environment.
 This route affects the fewest number of trees and avoids the construction of new corridors.
 We know our customers value trees.
 Our goal is for there to be more trees when the project is complete, not fewer.

 Click here to learn more about the final route.

 In December 2013, PSE announced the project and began a multi-year community outreach effort to share information and to review and gather feedback on potential route options.
 We also collaborated with local cities, residents, businesses and a 24-member Community Advisory Group.

-To-date, we’ve held 22 public meetings and more than 400 project briefings with stakeholders, neighborhoods and cities; mailed multiple postcards and newsletters; and received more than 2,800 comments and questions about the project.
+To-date, we’ve held 22 public meetings and nearly 550 project briefings with stakeholders, neighborhoods and cities; mailed multiple postcards and newsletters; and received nearly 3,000 comments and questions about the project.

 Customer safety is always the first priority at PSE, and we have a long history of working closely with Olympic Pipe Line Co.
 (Olympic).
 PSE’s existing transmission lines have safely coexisted with the Olympic pipeline in this corridor for decades, even with periodic construction to replace poles.

 Both companies have a mutual interest in the protection and safe operation of facilities in the corridor.
 High voltage electric transmission lines safely coexist with pipelines across the country and in Washington.

 In addition, DNV GL, a leading national pipeline safety consulting firm, studied and confirmed that Energize Eastside can be safely colocated with Olympic Pipe Line Company’s pipelines throughout the existing corridor.
 Learn more about Safety.